Comparisons/B2B vs. B2C Marketing: Key Differences

 • +Full-time dedication and deep institutional context

-• +Permanent team integration and culture fit
+• +Permanent integration and long-term culture alignment

 • +Full bandwidth for complex, high-volume work